coletoncodes/my_card/README.md

 ### Features & Ideas For The Future

-I would like to keep working on this idea and create some animation.
+I would like to keep working on this idea and create some animation for the buttons.
+I might consider adding a quick introduction page, or a "Get A Copy of My Resume" button.

 # Contact Me